The Profound Impact of Nutrition on Brain and Nervous System Function: A Comprehensive Guide

 Stay Hydrated

-Water is essential for overall brain function.
+Water is essential for supporting peak brain performance.
 Aim to drink eight glasses of water daily.

 Consider Supplements